Lax-Oleinik-type formulas and efficient algorithms for certain high-dimensional optimal control problems: Conclusion

 \section{Conclusion}

 In this paper, we present analytical solutions to certain classes of control-constrained optimal control problems and the corresponding HJ PDEs where the associated running cost and Hamiltonian have state-dependence.
-Moreover, we provide efficient numerical methods for these problems, which show potential for real-time high-dimensional optimal control applications.
-We provide several numerical examples, for which our proposed algorithms overcome the curse of dimensionality.
+Moreover, we provide efficient numerical methods for these problems and describe both CPU and FPGA implementations for these methods.
+While our CPU implementations already demonstrate the efficiency of our solvers in high dimensions, our FPGA implementations demonstrate the additional performance boosts and benefits that FPGAs can achieve over CPUs.
+Our numerical results provide several examples for which our numerical algorithms overcome the curse of dimensionality and demonstrate that our algorithms have potential for real-time high-dimensional optimal control applications.
 An interesting future research direction would be to combine our algorithms with other methods, such as numerical algorithms involving the LQR solver and/or more complicated state or control constraints (see, for instance,~\cite{dower2019game}), to address broader classes of optimal control problems.